felipebmello/3rd-Person/Readme.md

 - Camera blends closer when running
 #### Flashlight
 - turns on and off with left mouse click
-- follows mouse position up to a certain degree
+- follows mouse position up to a maximum angle determined by the player's field of view component
+- casts sphere on the spotlight to detect enemies within range / hit by the light
 #### Enemy
 - NavMeshAgents and patrolling routes
 - FOV that detects the player (visible on the inspector)